jacksonbull87/twitter-bot-music-insights/README.md

 *2020-01-22*

 Looking at the top trending tracks on Tiktok from January 15 - January 21, Olivia Rodrigo is a clear outlier in terms of Spotify listener growth.
-The boxplot illustrated below shows her way outside of the 75th quartile
+The boxplot illustrated below shows her way outside of the third quartile and aboce the top 25%
 ![](or_boxplot.jpeg)